Coubron/gym-tracker/README.md

 # gym-tracker
-A web application for keeping track of body measurements and calculate your diet.
+A web application for keeping track of body measurements and calculating your diet.
 Developed in Java using JSF, Maven and JPA with Hibernate.